Most people treat fear like a stop sign.

 Fear is not your enemy—it’s a powerful signal that you’re on the edge of growth.
 The moment you start feeling that tightness in your chest or that racing heartbeat, you’re actually tapping into a natural energy source.

-The key isn’t to run away from it but to channel it, like fuel in a high-performance engine.
-When you learn to use fear strategically, it stops being a roadblock and starts being your secret weapon.
+The key isn’t to run away from it but to channel it like fuel in a high-performance engine.
+When you learn how to use it strategically, it stops being a roadblock and starts being your secret weapon.

 First, get crystal clear on what exactly you’re afraid of.
-Naming your fear takes away some of its power.
+Naming your fears takes away some of its power.

 When you identify the specific challenge, whether it’s public speaking, launching a business, or taking a risk in your career, you move from vague anxiety to targeted action.
 Write it down.
 Say it out loud.
 Make it real.